syncfusion/ej2-javascript-docs/src/treegrid/treegrid/data-binding.md

 {% endtab %}

-> Herewith we have provided list of reserved properties and the purpose used in TreeGrid.
-We recommend to avoid these reserved properties for Internal purpose(To get rid of conflicts).
+> Herewith we have provided list of reserved properties and the purpose we used internally in TreeGrid.
+We recommend to avoid these reserved properties in your dataSource(To get rid of conflicts).

 Reserved keywords | Purpose
 -----|-----